 If you are looking for a home in a lovely rural community, look no further than Plymouth Iowa.
 With around 370 residents, the town motto “Where Neighbors Are Friends” could not be truer!
 This small town allows you to enjoy a peaceful life in the beautiful countryside of North Iowa.
 Neighbors come together throughout the year for fun annual events, such as the Memorial Day parade, Easter egg hunt, and Apple Fest.
-Though largely a residential community, Plymouth’s close proximity to Manly and Mason City ensure that everything residents need is just a short drive away.
+Though largely a residential community, Plymouth’s close proximity to Manly and Mason City ensures that everything residents need is just a short drive away.

 Parks and Recreation in Plymouth

 The main meeting place for residents in Plymouth is Old School Park.
-This charming community park offers a playground, 9-hole disc golf course, picnic areas, and more.
+This charming community park offers a playground, a 9-hole disc golf course, picnic areas, and more.
 Just northeast of town along 340th Street are two stunning natural spaces for residents to explore.
 Operated by Cerro Gordo county, Strand Park covers 33 acres along the beautiful Shellrock River.
 Visitors to this park can canoe and kayak on the river, get active on the tennis and basketball courts, and have fun on the playground.
 Operated by Worth County, Plymouth Pits Wildlife Area offers 33 acres of native prairie uplands and wooded areas.
 It is the perfect spot for wildlife viewing and fishing.
 It is also open to deer, pheasant, and turkey hunting during certain times of the year.

 Education in Plymouth, IA